-Ultrasound Neuromodulation
+Focused Ultrasound Neuromodulation

-First, we have developed a multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model (Lemaire et al., 2019) allowing to simulate the responses of various point-neuron models to ultrasound stimulation in a computationally efficient and interpretable manner.
-We also developed an associated web app:
+First, we have developed a multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model (Lemaire et al., 2019) based on the neuronal intramembrane cavitation excitation (NICE) theory (Plaksin et al., 2014).
+This allowed us to simulate the responses of various point-neuron models to ultrasound stimulation in a computationally efficient and interpretable manner.
+We developed a new web App which you can find below.

-Building on this novel paradigm, we have recently developed a computational framework allowing to simulate intramembrane cavitation in multi-compartmental neuronal representations, thereby expanding model predictions to the morphological scale.
-With this framework, called morphoSONIC, we investigated the responses myelinated and unmyelinated peripheral axons to various acoustic pressure fields and found that FUS stimuli could be fine-tuned in order to selectively recruit myelinated and/or unmyelinated nerve fibers (Lemaire et al., 2020).
-These predictions are in qualitative agreement with recent empirical observations, and suggest that FUS can preferentially target nociceptive and sensory fibers, opening up new opportunities for peripheral therapeutic applications currently not addressable by electric stimulation.
+Building on this novel paradigm, we have developed a computational framework allowing to simulate intramembrane cavitation in multi-compartmental neuronal representations, thereby expanding model predictions to the morphological scale.
+With this framework, called morphoSONIC, we investigated the responses myelinated and unmyelinated peripheral axons to various acoustic pressure fields and found that FUS stimuli could be fine-tuned to selectively recruit myelinated and/or unmyelinated nerve fibers (Lemaire et al., 2021).
+These predictions are in qualitative agreement with recent empirical observations and suggest that FUS can preferentially target nociceptive and sensory fibers, opening up new opportunities for peripheral therapeutic applications currently not addressable by electric stimulation.
+We now plan to integrate this model into a comprehensive computational pipeline hosted on an open cloud environment designed to enable end-to-end simulations of focused ultrasound neuromodulation in peripheral nerves within realistic environments.

 References: